hartvjir/detectron2/README.md

 - etc

 ### Prerequisites
-- Tested on Ubuntu & debian
+- Tested on Ubuntu 18.04 & Debian server
 - Requires Linux with CUDA
 - Versions of packages used:
   - `torchvision/0.9.1-fosscuda-2019b-PyTorch-1.8.0`